AI4Risk/GraphGenerator/README.md

 ### Data processing

 1. Run `python experiment/preprocess.py` to process a graph into a sparse matrix and save the matrix as an `.npz` file or `.pkl` file.
-2. You can run `python experiment/eval.py` to review the information about the datasets.

 ### Training